Chitraaksh/CATEditor/README.md

 # CATEditor
-A Tkinter Based Python Code with Syntax highlighting and Many Customization Features
+A Tkinter Based Python Code Editor with Syntax highlighting and Many Customization Features

 --------------------------------------------------------------------------